Bi-Coloured-Python-Rock-Snake/creature/README.md

 html = download('https://www.python.org/')
 ```

-Magic, isn't it?
+The code looks as if it was using sync I/O. Magic, isn't it?

 This mode of operation is the best fit for the REPL, when you don't have an event loop
 running.
-Actually, `cast` is a wrapper around `asyncio.run`.
+Actually, `shadow.cast` is a wrapper around `asyncio.run`.

 **2. Reveal a function**